-Presentation and evaluation of print and non-print references for kindergarten-12 materials.
+This course teaches presentation and evaluation of print references for kindergarten-12 materials.
 Theory of selection and methods of incorporating materials into specific courses of instruction will be covered.
 Electronic sources of information for teachers and students will be reviewed.
 Prerequisite: ED 306.